Ez-EMT.org

 The Heart:

-Lets start off by saying the heart is complex, its very complex, but there are many ways of simplifying some of these concepts so it is easier for the EMT to understand what cardiologists sometimes struggle with.
+Lets start off by saying the heart is complex, its very complex, but there are many ways of simplifying some of these concepts so it is easier for the EMT to understand what cardiologists work with.

 We break the heart down into 4 categories: Conduction, Contraction, Condition, Chemistry